ultravioletrs/cube-docs/docs/api/embeddings.md

 > Embeddings make text **searchable by meaning**, not just by keywords.

-Cube AI embeddings are generated inside **Trusted Execution Environments (TEEs)**, ensuring that both input text and resulting vectors remain confidential.
+Cube AI embeddings are generated in a secure execution environment, ensuring that input text and resulting vectors remain confidential.

 ---